nehaljwani/team.exiv2.org/book/IMaEA.md

 _To address these problems, Adobe has defined a new non-proprietary format for camera raw files.
 The format, called Digital Negative or DNG, can be used by a wide range of hardware and software developers to provide a more flexible raw processing and archiving workflow.
 End users may also use DNG as an intermediate format for storing images that were originally captured using a proprietary camera raw format._

-The document then proceeds to say that DNG and TIFF are identical.
-I believe there are some Tiff Tags in DNG which are not in the Tiff6 Specification.
-I discuss this again below.

 _**TIFF Compatible**_

 _DNG is an extension of the TIFF 6.0 format, and is compatible with the TIFF-EP standard.
 It is possible (but not required) for a DNG file to simultaneously comply with both the Digital Negative specification and the TIFF-EP standard._